Dorian8013/algo/docs/deploy-from-ansible.md

   * Installs DNS encryption through [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) with blacklists to be updated daily from `adblock_lists` in `config.cfg` - note this will occur even if `dns_encryption` in `config.cfg` is set to `false`
   * Constrains dnscrypt-proxy with AppArmor and cgroups CPU and memory limitations
 - role: ssh_tunneling
-  * Adds a restricted `algo` group with no shell access and limited SSH forwarding options
+  * Adds a restricted `ralgo` group with no shell access and limited SSH forwarding options
   * Creates one limited, local account and an SSH public key for each user
 - role: wireguard
   * Installs a [Wireguard](https://www.wireguard.com/) server, with a startup script, and automatic checks for upgrades